spearbit-audits/report-generator-template/README.md

 ### GitHub Personal Access Token

 To fetch the issues from a repository, a [GitHub Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) is required.
-Please follow the docs to generate one and then set it as an environment variable if this functionality is desired:
+The `.github/workflows/main.yml` GitHub Action is configured to use an organization secret `ORG_ACCESS_TOKEN` but if planning to run this tool locally, please follow the docs to generate a personal access token and then set it as an environment variable if this functionality is desired:

 ```bash
 export GITHUB_TOKEN=your-github-token